Red River Gorge

 The Red River Gorge is a canyon system on the Red River in east-central Kentucky, United States.
 Geologically it is part of the Pottsville Escarpment.

 The gorge lies within the Daniel Boone National Forest and was subsequently designated the Red River Gorge Geological Area, an area of around 29000 acre.
-It was designated a National Natural Landmark and National Archaeological District, and listed on the National Register of Historic Places.
+It was designated a National Natural Landmark and National Archaeological District in 1976, and listed on the National Register of Historic Places.
 The 13379 acre Clifty Wilderness Area lies entirely within the geological area in the Red River Gorge.

 This intricate canyon system features an abundance of high sandstone cliffs, rock shelters, waterfalls, and natural bridges.
 There are more than 100 natural sandstone arches in the Red River Gorge Geological Area.
 The multitude of sandstone and cliff-lines helped this area become one of the world's top rock climbing destinations and is home to the Red River Gorge Climbers' Coalition.
-The area is nicknamed the Red by climbers.
+The area is nicknamed the Red or the Gorge by climbers.

 Kentucky's Natural Bridge State Park is immediately adjacent to this area, featuring one of the largest natural bridges in the Red River Gorge.

 The section of the Red River in the upper gorge is also a legally designated Kentucky Wild River by the Kentucky General Assembly through the Office of Kentucky Nature Preserves' Wild Rivers Program.

-Because of its unusual and rugged nature, the Red River Gorge features a remarkable variety of ecological zones.
+Because of its unusual and rugged nature, the Red River Gorge features a variety of ecological zones.

 Red River in Wolfe County, Kentucky.

 Red River Gorge has over 100 natural sandstone arches.

 History

+Ancient history

+The Red River Gorge area covers 442 known archaeological and historic sites.
+Rockshelters comprise a large portion of this number.
+The rockshelters of the gorge held evidence of prehistoric occupation, commonly including the use of hearths.
+Several of these rockshelters are named for their historical significance, including the Cloudsplitter, Newt Kash, Haystack, and Rogers shelters.
+Petroglyphs of animals can be found in many of these shelters as well.

+Archaeologists have found large amounts of evidence for hunter-gatherer societies using the gorge as hunting grounds as well a temporary home.
+Notable finds include atlatl, stone tools, mortar and pestles, and woven storage containers.
+Storage pits were also found in great quantities.
+They commonly held plants, early medicines, nuts, tools, and other raw materials like wood or leather.

+The area also shows the development of Native American societies.
+Archaeological evidence shows human occupation from over 12,000 years ago.
+Using various dating techniques, archaeologists have been able to date the clay storage vessels and stone tools found here to determine when certain pieces were made and used.
+When compared chronologically, the archaeological evidence provides support for larger claims about the ancient (to relatively modern) Native Americans.

+The Red River Gorge and the surrounding area is believed to be one of the earliest examples of plant domestication.